Skip to Content

 60) Hawaii’s Kilauea is the most active volcano in the world

-When you consider the facts about Hawaii volcanoes, it’s natural to wonder which are the ones to worry about.
+When you think about Hawaii’s volcanoes, it’s natural to wonder which are the ones to worry about.

 Kilauea Volcano is described as “near-constantly erupting” from vents either on its summit or on its rift zones.